saidsef/k8s-nifi-cluster/README.md

 This will create:

 - 1x NiFi Namespace (all the items will be deployed here)
 - 3x Apache NiFi (each with it's own Service endpoint)
 - 1x Apache Zookeeper (accessible within the cluster only)
 - 1x Secrets (basic auth username/passowrd: `admin:admin`)
 - 1x Ingress (access endpoint)

+> Important: If this is exposed to public remeber to update `username/password`.

 ## Services